Management Policies & Systems

 Outside Directors

-With the addition of two Outside Directors who have experience in managing a company in the manufacturing industry, the Company now has seven Outside Directors, each of whom has no special interest with the Company.
-Although companies in which each of the Outside Directors holds office in or has been a director or officer of include those with trading relationships with the Company, no such relationships have an impact on the independence of each relevant Outside Directors based on the scale or nature of such trading, and thus they possess no risk of giving rise to any conflict of interest with the general shareholders of the Company.
+The Company has six Outside Directors, each of whom has no special interest with the Company.
+Although companies which each of the Outside Directors holds office in or has been a director or officer of include those with trading relationships with the Company, no such relationships have an impact on the independence of each relevant Outside Directors based on the scale or nature of such trading, and thus they possess no risk of giving rise to any conflict of interest with the general shareholders of the Company.

 Outside Directors are expected to supervise management from a high-level perspective based on their abundant experience.
-Those who are comprehensively judged to possess the character, acumen, and business and professional experience suited to fulfill that role, and who satisfy the requirements of independent executives specified by the Tokyo Stock Exchange and the requirements specified in Mitsubishi Electric’s Guidelines on the Independence of Outside Directors (see note at below) and thus possess no risk of giving rise to any conflict of interest with the general shareholders of the company, are selected as Outside Director candidates by the Nomination Committee.
+Those who are comprehensively judged to possess the character, acumen, and business and professional experience suited to fulfill that role, and who satisfy the requirements of independent executives specified by the Tokyo Stock Exchange and the requirements specified in Mitsubishi Electric’s Guidelines on the Independence of Outside Directors (see note at below) and thus possess no risk of giving rise to any conflict of interest with the general shareholders of the Company, are selected as Outside Directors.

 <Independency Guideline for Outside Directors>

-2. Persons who serve as business executers at a company to which the Company has borrowings that exceed 2% of the consolidated total assets
+2. Persons who serve as business executers at a company from which the Company has borrowings that exceed 2% of the consolidated total assets

 3. Persons who are related parties of the Company's independent auditor

-4. Persons who receive more than ¥10 million of compensation from the Company as specialists or consultants
+4. Persons who receive more than 10 million yen of compensation from the Company as specialists or consultants

-5. Persons who serve as Executive Officers (Directors, etc.) of an organization to which the Company offers contribution that exceeds ¥10 million and 2% of the total revenue of the organization
+5. Persons who serve as Executive Officers (Directors, etc.) of an organization to which the Company offers contribution that exceeds 10 million yen and 2% of the total revenue of the organization

 6. Persons who are the Company's major shareholders (holding more than 10% of voting rights) or who serve as their business executers